SAP Articles

 Sugar CRM with SAP Integration

-Let me tell you about Sugar CRM and how it works with SAP.
+Let’s talk about Sugar CRM and how it works with SAP.

 So, what is Sugar CRM?
 It’s a customer relationship management system that sits in the middle range – not as complex as Salesforce, but more powerful than basic options.
 It’s designed to help your team manage customer relationships and sales processes with a clean, straightforward interface.